explodinglabs/superstack.docs/docs/extensions.md

 create extension pgcrypto;
 ```

-> ⚠️ `create extension` is non-transactional, so don’t wrap this file in
+> ⚠️ `create extension` is non-transactional, so don’t wrap this in
 > `BEGIN/COMMIT`.

 ## 🛠️ Building an Extension from Source